TheRoy666/NeuroSim/README.md

 # EC[0,1] ≈ 0.02  (no reverse causation, correct)
 ```

-FC-based NCT assigns similar "controllability" to all nodes in the chain, because symmetric matrices by definition cannot encode causal asymmetry.
+FC-based NCT assigns similar controllability to all nodes in the chain, because symmetric matrices by definition cannot encode causal asymmetry.
 EC-based NCT correctly flags Node 0 as the dominant driver - equivalent to identifying a **Seizure Onset Zone** in epilepsy or a **dysregulated hub** in addiction.

 ---